|

 Membership Subscription with Monthly Payments: $6.00 per

-Membership Subscription with Quarterly Payments:
+month Membership Subscription with Quarterly Payments:

 $15.00 per quarter (save over 16.6%)